yaal-coop/Esup-Pod/pod/activitypub/README.md

 - A user of Node B deletes a `Video`
 - Node B sends a `Delete` activity on the `inbox` of all its `Followers`, including Node A with the ID of the new video.

+## Implementation

+The ActivityPub implementation tries to replicate the network messages of Peertube.
+There may be things that could have been done differently while still following the ActivityPub specs, but changing the network exchanges would require checking if the Peertube compatibility is not broken.
+This is due to Peertube having a few undocumented behaviors that are not exactly part of the AP specs.

 ## Limitations

 - Peertube instance will only be able to federate with a Pod instance if the video thumbnails are in JPG format.